CBorowski-dev/docs-operaton-org/content/user-guide/task-forms/jsf-task-forms.md

 # Access Process Variables

-In the forms you can access your own CDI beans as usual and also access the Camunda CDI beans.
+In the forms you can access your own CDI beans as usual and also access the Operaton CDI beans.
 This makes it easy to access process variables, e.g., via the `processVariables` CDI bean:

 ```xml
 <h:form id="someForm">